Government procurement in the United Kingdom: Scotland

-In Scotland the Public Contracts (Scotland) Regulations of 2015 and 2016 apply.
-The Procurement Reform (Scotland) Act 2014 requires contracting authorities to consider whether to impose community benefit requirements on contractors bidding for contracts in excess of £4,000,000 in value.
+In Scotland the Public Contracts (Scotland) Regulations 2015 (SSI 2015/446) and the Public Contracts (Scotland) Regulations 2016 (SSI 2016/145) apply.
+The Procurement Reform (Scotland) Act 2014 (asp 12) requires contracting authorities to consider whether to impose community benefit requirements on contractors bidding for contracts in excess of £4,000,000 in value.
 The Procurement Act 2023 (see below) has only limited effect in Scotland: it applies to contracting authorities in Scotland which are either cross-border bodies or exercise "wholly reserved functions", and it ensures that devolved Scottish authorities cannot discriminate against suppliers covered by an international agreement relating to procurement to which the UK Government is a party.

 Scotland's statutory guidance on procurement, applicable from 1 November 2015, includes a requirement to address fair work practices, including paying a living wage (as calculated by the Living Wage Foundation) and from 1 April 2021 public bodies have been asked to promote the "Fair Work First" policy within procurement activity, which the government describes as its "flagship policy for driving high quality and fair work across the labour market in Scotland".
 The Scottish Government is a Living Wage Accredited Employer and encourages suppliers and other partners to adopt the Living Wage.

 International labour standards, including those set by the ILO and by the European Union, should be respected by public sector contractors and sub-contractors.

 Under the Public Contracts (Scotland) Regulations 2015, actions for alleged breach of a public authority's duty owed to an economic operator may be brought in the Sheriff Court or the Court of Session.

 An independent review of Scottish public sector procurement in the construction field was published in 2013.
 The report noted the importance of public sector construction within Scotland but highlighted that procurement practices were often over-elaborate and documentation excessive in length.
 Guidance on the use of pain share/pain gain arrangements and target cost contracting, formulated as a result of the review, was issued to public sector procurers in 2017.